TRCEvictionMap/trc-eviction-map-nuxt/content/about.md

 > the legal eviction process begins when the landlord serves the tenant a written notice under Wis.
 Stat.
 704.17 stating how the tenant has violated the lease.
 This may be a 5-day, 14-day or 30-day notice.
 This is not a court document and does not go in the court records at this point, only the landlord's files.
 It is a warning that the landlord may take the tenant to court if they don't move out or do what the notice asks them to do. ([Tenant Resource Center](https://www.tenantresourcecenter.org/about_eviction))

 If a tenant served with an eviction notice by their landlord moves out before a court case is filed, their eviction will not show up our data.
-[Illegal evictions](https://www.tenantresourcecenter.org/illegal_self_help_evictions) will also not appear in our data.
+[Illegal evictions](https://www.tenantresourcecenter.org/illegal_self_help_evictions) will also not appear in our data. -->

-## Mapping eviction data
+## Mapping evictions

 Each eviction court filing record includes a defendant address and a filing date.
 We used Google's [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview#how-the-geocoding-api-works) to determine latitude and longitude coordinates for each of these addresses.
 With these coordinates, we can plot the physical location of the homes of each person who had an eviction case filed against them on a map.